aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 4. ***The trends depicting EPS prediction error by quarter and year, separately, is consistent.*** All average EPS forecasts gather around 0 per year from 1999 - 2000, when ignoring outliers.

-**Question 2:** I generate "dumb EPS forecasts" by calculating the rolling mean of the 2 EPS values in the past 2 quarters.
-How do my forecasted EPS forecasts compare to the experts' EPS forecasts?
+**Question 2:** I generate “dumb EPS forecasts” by calculating the rolling mean of actual EPS from the past 2 quarters.
+How do my forecasted EPS forecasts compare to Bloomberg forecasts?

 1. My average predicted EPS ***more closely follows the average actual EPS*** trend instead of the Bloomberg forecasters'.